 Implant Retained Crowns and Bridges | Woodside Dental Practice Aberdeen

-Any number of teeth can be replaced by implants, from a single tooth to a complete set, however, the treatment will also depend on the state of the bone in your jaw which will be assessed as to its suitability.
-Bone grafts to the jaw may be an option if there is bone loss or it is not healthy enough.
+Any number of teeth can be replaced by implants, from a single tooth to a complete set, however the treatment will also depend on the state of the bone in your jaw which will be assessed as to it’s suitability.
+Bone grafts to the jaw may be an option if there is bone loss or if the bone is not healthy enough.

 Implants can have some advantages over conventional treatment such as crowns and bridges.
 For example, they avoid the need to cut down the teeth either side for crowns to support a bridge.

 For a free consultation or if you require further information regarding implants please call the Practice in order to make an appointment to see Mr McLean.